ejholmes/metaforce/README.md

 Metaforce
 =========
-Metaforce is a Ruby gem for interecting with the [Salesforce Metadata API](http://www.salesforce.com/us/developer/docs/api_meta/index.htm).
+Metaforce is a Ruby gem for interacting with the [Salesforce Metadata API](http://www.salesforce.com/us/developer/docs/api_meta/index.htm).
 The goal of this project is to make the [Migration Tool](http://www.salesforce.com/us/developer/docs/apexcode/Content/apex_deploying_ant.htm) obsolete, favoring Rake over Ant.

 Usage